-To ensure this cake is gluten free, make sure your baking powder is gluten free.
+To ensure this cake is gluten free, read the labels to make sure your baking powder and polenta is gluten free.

 I made my own almond meal using raw almonds and coarse polenta instead of fine cornmeal, but otherwise followed the cake recipe exactly, and baked it in a 10" springform pan.
 The result was a deliciously rich, gluten-free cake with a heavy crumb.
 A few sprigs of rosemary tossed into the lemon syrup as it simmered (and then strained out) added a little extra dimension.
 I'll definitely make this again soon, but with just a tad less butter (some melted through the springform).
 The cake could easily serve 12 and would be fabulous paired with some ricotta and berries, or perhaps Greek yogurt and apricots. - 25 Jul 2010 (Review from Allrecipes US | Canada)

 This is a delicious Gluten Free lemon cake.
 I make it for a farmers market and the customers can't get enough of it! - 05 Nov 2016 (Review from Allrecipes US | Canada)